-2For a modern variorum edition of Caleb Williams, see Clemit (1992).
+&lt;sup>4Caleb Williams was published in three volumes in 1794.
+For a modern variorum edition, see Clemit (1992).
 Further commentary by Godwin on the composition of Caleb Williams may be found in the autobiographical material collected in Phlip (1992) and in Godwin (1795).
 For corrections to the titles and dating of the autobiographical fragments in Phlip (1992), see Clemit (2005).